Rice yellow mottle virus

 Rice yellow mottle virus (RYMV) is a plant pathogenic virus, belonging to the genus Sobemovirus.
 The genome is a positive-sense single strand RNA of 4450 nucleotides in length and is not polyadenylated.
 It was first reported in Kenya in 1966 in one of Africa's first cultivation intensification schemes, due to RYMV's association with intensification, but DNA analysis of its evolutionary history shows it to have evolved in East Africa in the 19th century.
 Since its identification in Kenya it has been detected in many countries in sub-Saharan Africa.
 It has also been detected in Central Africa, but has yet to be seen outside the continent.
-The genomic organization of RYMV is most similar to that of Cocksfoot mottle sobemovirus.
+The genomic organization of RYMV is most similar to that of Cocksfoot mottle virus.
 RYMV is one of the better-studied plant-virus pathosystems.

 Virology

 Structure

 RYMV is a single-stranded positive-sense RNA virus.
 There is a high level of genetic diversity with the RYMV nucleotides, which is roughly 14%.
 RYMV is a sobemovirus.